mane-adwait/roll-23/02.15 WQ v90/readme WQ v90.txt

 E.g.: filename = 'v90' saves the output as v90.mat.
 Run this script to simulate the system and save the output.

-animate_v*.m.
+plot_*.m, animate_v*.m.
 Select the data file to read e.g. load('v90.mat').
-Select the camera position.
+Select the camera position for the animation.
 ------------------------------------------------------------------------

 Update the terrain function in Functions/terrain.m.